-Being an investment company, we are also conscious of our investment decision and its potential impact on the environment.
-Should the opportunity arises, we would consider projects for its risk and return dynamics as well as positive environmental effects it will have.
+Being an investment company, we are also conscious of our investment decision and its potential impact to the environment.
+Should the opportunity arises, we would consider projects for their risk and return dynamics as well as positive environmental effects the projects will have.